srisha03/SentinelPost/README.md

 1. Clone the Repository
 2. Navigate to the Project Directory - Change your current working directory to the project folder.
 3. Install Poetry (if not already installed) - pip install poetry
-4. Set Up the Virtual Environment and Install Dependencies

-run the command "poetry install" to install the required libraries specified in pyproject.toml

-"python -m poetry shell" to activate the virtual environment
+4. Set Up the Virtual Environment and Install Dependencies - run the command "poetry install" to install the required libraries specified in pyproject.toml - "poetry shell" to activate your virtual environment

 ## Contributing